LouisAnhTran/llm-powered-contextual-search-and-summarization-frontend/README.md

 ### Prerequisites

-1. Backend Setup Required
+1. Backend Setup Required:

-Before setting up the frontend, ensure the Backend is running.
+- Before setting up the frontend, ensure the Backend is running.
 First, access the [Backend repository](https://github.com/LouisAnhTran/llm-powered-contextual-search-and-summarization-backend) and follow the setup instructions to get it up and running.
 Once the Backend is ready, return to this repository to proceed with the frontend setup.

-2. Poetry:
+3. Poetry:
   - Use the following command to check whether poetry is installed in your machine
 ```
 poetry --version